 Well, guess what?
 I guessed wrong.

 This is a picture of the West Towne Mall Aéropostale location I tweeted earlier today.
 And as you can see from the signage out front, they’re starting to hit the highway.
 “Store closing!”
 “Prices slashed!”
 Entire store 50%-70% off!”
-Seeing these signs in the storefront was for me the first indication that Aéropostale was not long for West Towne; I hadn’t heard any news about their plans to vacate Madison (note how I use “Madison” there; I did find out later that they’re vacating East Towne as well.)
-Indeed, as I noted in the tweet, they just remodeled this West Towne location earlier this summer.
+Seeing these signs in the storefront was for me the first indication that Aéropostale was not long for West Towne.
+As I noted in the tweet, they just remodeled this West Towne location earlier this summer.
 No, really, this particular Aéropostale got a facelift this summer.
 (Compliments to them on the remodeling job, by the way.)
 Did it come that bad for Aéropostale that they decided to get out of Madison?
-(Oh, I wonder, too, if this is less of a “store closing” sale as the signs indicate than perhaps a “stores not including this one closing” sale. (**UPDATE** Aéropostale still has a store at East Towne Mall.)
+Oh, I wonder, too, if this is less of a “store closing” sale as the signs indicate than perhaps a “stores not including this one closing” sale. (**UPDATE** Aéropostale still has a store at East Towne Mall.)

 While Aéropostale is (was?) out of my age range, they do (did?) have a pretty nice retail selection, not to mention a nice, comfortable shopping atmosphere (no bare-bones setup for them, that’s for certain).
 Perhaps that’s why I feel it’s a shame that they’ve fallen victim to what’s been plaguing so many clothing retailers lately: Online shopping, and the get-the-latest-trend-now-before-it’s-gone approach by the likes of H&M and Forever 21 (“fast fashion” is the term).
 Perhaps when it’s all said and done, their bankruptcy will create a better Aéropostale.
 Too bad that not everyone will get the chance to appreciate it.
 So, here’s hoping those teens and young adults will take the time to appreciate them now.
 Before they’re gone for good.